-To maximise this potential, we would argue that you first need to imagine a cultural landscape where creative interaction between all UK’s communities offers an advantage to your company – and to society at large, and that this is a central tenet of all entities that are privileged to operate within said landscape.
+In order to maximise this potential, we would argue that you first need to imagine a cultural landscape where creative interaction between all UK’s communities offers an advantage to your company – and to society at large, and that this is a central tenet of all entities that are privileged to operate within said landscape.
 This may involve a re-alignment of paradigms to aim for, and almost certainly a learning-curve.
 It may seem like an especially daunting challenge if your company doesn’t have team members already immersed in this kind of thinking.
 This is where we can step in and help your organisation to fulfil its potential in this area.
 The real challenge is to understand the difference between performative support and substantive activism, how organisational culture and policy adherence influences these, and what is needed to enact lasting change for a more representative cultural landscape that, in turn, promotes a more equitable society.